digidigo/AppReviews/README.markdown

-AppCritics
+AppReviews
 ==========
-AppCritics is a tool for iPhone and iPod touch developers, allowing you to keep track of how your applications are being reviewed and rated by users across all of the iTunes App Stores worldwide.
-Of course you can already do this now by finding your application in each iTunes App Store, but AppCritics make this a one-tap operation once you have added your application identifier into the AppCritics applications list.
+AppReviews is a tool for iPhone and iPod touch developers, allowing you to keep track of how your applications are being reviewed and rated by users across all of the iTunes App Stores worldwide.
+Of course you can already do this now by finding your application in each iTunes App Store, but AppReviews make this a one-tap operation once you have added your application identifier into the AppReviews applications list.

-AppCritics helps you find your "poisonous" reviews fast, even in App Stores which you might not usually see.
+AppReviews helps you find your "poisonous" reviews fast, even in App Stores which you might not usually see.
 You can benefit from this by identifying reported issues faster and/or reporting abuse in your reviews in an attempt to lessen their impact on your sales, or just revel in the glory of all your 5-star reviews across the world!

 Features
 --------